Low FODMAP flour can be a great way to enjoy baking if you have IBS.

 The low FODMAP diet can be overwhelming.
 When it comes to baking, IBS should not stop you from experimenting in the kitchen.

-Teff, buckwheat, rice, maize, quinoa, oat, cassava and gluten-free flour blends are all examples of low FODMAP flours.
+Teff, buckwheat, rice, maize, quinoa, oat, cassava and gluten-free blends are all examples of low FODMAP flours.
 These are great flours to make different types of low FODMAP bread or sweet snacks.

 We hope you enjoy trying out the low FODMAP recipes linked!